Will you have a Christmas present for Jesus this year? Here’s why I include Jesus now and not just people and what that looks like.

 Of course, there would be no going to a store, carefully selecting just the right item, and beautifully wrapping the thoughtful choice to give to Jesus.
 But I knew it mattered just as much.

 No other present on my list reflected such depth.
 Would I surrender?

-The internal tug of war intensified: my spirit wanted to yield, my soul timid.
+The internal tug of war intensified: my spirit wanted to live yielded to God, my soul timid.
 I wanted to break free from the fear of uncertainty before committing.
-What if He wanted me to do something radically out of the question.
+What if He wanted me to do something radically out of the question?

 But He didn’t want me to place boundaries on His eternal wisdom.